MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_io_status_block.md

 This is set to a request-dependent value.
 For example, on successful completion of a transfer request, this is set to the number of bytes transferred.
 If a transfer request is completed with another STATUS_<i>XXX</i>, this member is set to zero.

+#### - Status

+This is the completion status, either STATUS_SUCCESS if the requested operation was completed successfully or an informational, warning, or error STATUS_<i>XXX</i> value.
+For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565436">Using NTSTATUS values</a>.

+#### - Pointer

+Reserved.
+For internal use only.

 ## -remarks

 Unless a driver's dispatch routine completes an IRP with an error status value, the lowest-level driver in the chain frequently sets the IRP's I/O status block to the values that will be returned to the original requester of the I/O operation.

 The <a href="..\wdm\nc-wdm-io_completion_routine.md">IoCompletion</a> routines of higher-level drivers usually check the I/O status block in IRPs completed by lower drivers.
 By design, the I/O status block in an IRP is the only information passed back from the underlying device driver to all higher-level drivers' <i>IoCompletion</i> routines.